SilverLuhtoja/budgy/README.md

 3. ~~ Try to cooperate more Rust into project ~~
 4. ~~make an error flash messaging~~
 5. Maybe make it possible to manipulate saved files: edit, delete
-6. when processing file and something is not put in category (something is still unfiltered), then make it stand out in file view, example put (!) next to filename
+6. ~~when processing file and something is not put in category (something is still unfiltered), then make it stand out in file view, example put (!) next to filename~~
+    1. ~~it needs to remove (!) once there is no more unfiltered items.~~
+7. When saving proccess file, it should update the processed file list

 VISUALS:
 Update all view for make it more modern and professional